saramohammadinejad/learningSTL/README.md

 Steps to install the requirements:

 1) install Matlab R2018B with Simulink and Communications toolbox
-2) install breach tool box which is provided as breach-master in RE_HSCC folder
+2) install breach tool box which is provided as breach-master in the repo

 * hint: there were a few bugs in the original breach toolbox the I resolved in breach-master folder.
 If you download and install breach from https://github.com/decyphir/breach, You might get some errors.
 Hence, I highly recommend installing the provided breach-master folder in RE_HSCC folder.